Deepan-Karmakar/p5.js-tutorial/Development.md

 3. Link to the src and test files in `test.html`.
 4. Run the tests with `grunt mocha`.

+#### Running tests in the browser
+Sometimes it is useful to run tests in browser especially when trying to debug test failures.
+To run the tests in the browser:

+1. Run the connect server. ```grunt connect -keepalive```
+2. Open test/test.html in your favourite web browser.

 ### Master branch development

 1. Fork p5.js